enchant97/note-mark/site/content/_index.md

 ## Like What You See?
 - [Tell Me More]({{< ref "about" >}})
 - [How Do I Install]({{< ref "docs/setup/install" >}})

+## Support My Work
+Like this project?
+Consider supporting me financially so I can continue development.
+You can do that by [buying me a coffee](https://www.buymeacoffee.com/leospratt).